mikee478/cube-solver/README.md

 # Cube Solver
-Rubik's cube 3D simulation solver developed in 24 hours during SBUHacks 2019!
+Virtual Rubik's Cube solver developed in 24 hours during SBUHacks 2019!

 ## How to use
 <p align="center">